joedski/arduino-animation-utils/README.md

 ### ProgressTimingModel

-The class `Animation_ProgressTimingModel` holds the logic for progress-based animations.
-Used in conjuction with an instance of `Animation_LoopTicker` to calculate the time deltas, you can do cyclic or one-shot animations that keep about the same timing regardless of how long it takes a loop iteration to actually execute.
+The class `JoeDSki_AnimationProgressTimingModel` holds the logic for progress-based animations.
+Used in conjuction with an instance of `JoeDSki_AnimationLoopTicker` to calculate the time deltas, you can do cyclic or one-shot animations that keep about the same timing regardless of how long it takes a loop iteration to actually execute.
 Very useful in the face of things like NeoPixels and servos which can take a bit of time to properly drive.